FrankVerdi/PypeIt/doc/tutorials/focas_howto.rst

 :ref:`here<data_block>`.
 We can also remove any bad (or undesired) calibration or science frames from the list, by either deleting them altogether or commenting them out with a ``#``.

-In this case, we have restriced the reduction to find only 2 objects in the science frames.
+In this case, we have restricted the reduction to find only 2 objects in the science frames.
 This is done by setting the parameter ``maxnumber_sci`` to 2 under [reduce][[findobj]] in the :ref:`pypeit_file`.